isomerpages/moe-fuhuapri/_general-information/Resources for Parents/Cyber Wellness.md

 - Creating a healthy online identity<br>

 #### **Cyber Wellness Newsletter**
-Access our Cyber Welless Newsletter to find out how we can help our children manage their devices.
+Access our Cyber Wellness Newsletter to find out how we can help our children manage their devices.

 **Useful Links:**<br>
 - Let’s talk about cyber wellness.
 Click [here](https://www.healthhub.sg/programmes/186/mindsg/caring-for-ourselves/learning-about-cyber-wellness-Teens#home).